maikldoo/DjangoTodoApp/README.md

 # DjangoTodoApp
 Second test Django REST Framework app.

--> to create work directory, you should write this in console:
+-> To create work directory, you should write this in console:

 + mkdir todo && cd todo
 + mkdir backend && cd backend